416 – Unmanned Aircraft Systems (UAS)

 J. Equipment Inspection and Maintenance

-3. Equipment maintenance shall be performed by manufacturer-authorized personnel.
+3. Equipment maintenance will be performed by manufacturer-authorized personnel.

-7. At least once per quarter, and at the discretion of the Chief Pilot, each Unmanned Aircraft (UA) will be inspected to ensure it is safe for deployment.
+6. At least once per quarter, and at the discretion of the Chief Pilot, each Small Unmanned Aircraft System (sUAS) will be inspected to ensure it is safe for deployment.
 The Chief Pilot will also conduct a periodic review of each pilot, assessing the pilots flying capabilities and ensuring all mandated training has been met.

 K. Environmental Protection Measures